-Relaxed speech is simply the way that native speakers usually speak.
+Relaxed speech is the way that native speakers usually speak.
 James calls it “lazy” in the video below, but I don’t agree.
 A better word is “efficient.”
 It’s faster and easier to speak this way in your native language.
 Everyone speaks this way in their native language.
 It’s completely natural.
-If you watch movies, TV shows (Jimmy Kimmel Live), and even speeches by people like Steve Jobs and Barack Obama, you’ll hear them using relaxed speech.
-If you want to understand native English speakers when they talk, learning the patterns of reductions will help you do it.
+If you watch movies, TV shows, and even speeches by people like Steve Jobs and Barack Obama, you’ll hear them using relaxed speech.

 Here are 10 sentences that use some common forms of relaxed speech.
 They are written without the reductions.

 - What do you want to eat for lunch?

 - What is something you have to do today?